marbl/MHAP/docs/source/quickstart.rst

 -----------------
 The full list of options is available via command-line help (--help or -h).
 Below is a list of commonly used options.

-   -k  [int]  K-mer size, default=16
+   -h                  Displays the help menu.
+   --version           Displays the version.
-   --num-hashes  [int]  Sketch size, higher=more sensitive but more memory usage and runtime, default=512 --num-min-matches  [int]  The number of hashes that maches before performing local alignment, default=3 --pacbio_fast  [boolean]  Set all the parameters for the PacBio fast setting.
-This is the current best guidance, and could change at any time without warning, default = false
+   --pacbio-fast       Set all the parameters for the PacBio fast setting.
+This is the current best guidance, and could change at any time without warning, default = false.
-   --pacbio_sensitive  [boolean]  Set all the parameters for the PacBio sensitive settings.
-This is the current best guidance, and could change at any time without warning, default = false
+   --pacbio-sensitive  Set all the parameters for the PacBio sensitive settings.
+This is the current best guidance, and could change at any time without warning, default = false.
-   --min-store-length  [int length (in bp)]  The minimum sequence length to index.
-Sequences shorter than this are ignored in the index, default=0
-   --threshold  [int]   The threshold for percentage of matching min-mers for a hit to be considered significant.
-Lowering will output more overlaps but increase false positives, higher will reduce overlaps but remove false positives, default=0.024
+   --nanopore          Set all the parameters for the Nanopore settings.
+This is the current best guidance, and could change at any time without warning, default = false.
+   -k                  [int], k-mer size used for MinHashing.
+The k-mer size for second stage filter is seperate, default = 16.
+   --num-hashes        [int], number of min-mers to be used in MinHashing, default = 512.
+   --num-min-matches   [int], minimum # min-mer that must be shared before computing second stage filter.
+Any sequences below that value are considered non-overlapping, default = 3.
+   --threshold         [double], the threshold cutoff for the second stage sort-merge filter.
+This is based on the identity score computed from the Jaccard distance of k-mers (size given by ordered-kmer-size) in the overlapping regions, default = 0.78.
-   --filter-threshold  [double]  The cutoff at which the k-mer in the k-mer filter file is considered repetitive.
+   --filter-threshold  [double], the cutoff at which the k-mer in the k-mer filter file is considered repetitive.
 This value for a specific k-mer is specified in the second column in the filter file.
-If no filter file is provided, this option is ignored, default = 1.0E-5
+If no filter file is provided, this option is ignored, default = 1.0E-5.
-   --max-shift  [double]  The fraction of the overlap size by which the overlap sizes in two sequences may differ, default=0.2
-   --num-threads  [int]  The number of threads to use for computation, default (2 x #cores on system) --no-self  Do not compute self-matches for sequences in the -s file, default=false --store-full-id  Output full sequence ID from the input FastA file.
-Otherwise, the output is the position of the sequence in the file (i.e. first sequence gets ID=1, second gets ID=2, and so on), default=false
-   --weighted  Weight k-mers using tf-idf scaling which biases repetitive k-mers to higher hash values. default=true --ordered-kmer-size  The size of the k-mer used for second-stage filtering of initial hits. default=12 --ordered-sketch-size  The number of minimum values used by the second-stage filter. default=1536
+   --weighted          Perform weighted MinHashing using tf-idf scaling which biases repetitive k-mers to higher hash values. default=false.
+   --max-shift         [double], region size to the left and right of the estimated overlap, as derived from the median shift and sequence length, where a k-mer matches are still considered valid.
+Second stage filter only, default = 0.2.
+   --min-store-length  [int], The minimum length of the read that is stored in the box.
+Used to filter out short reads from FASTA file, default = 0.
+   --no-self           Do not compute the overlaps between sequences inside a box.
+Should be used when the to and from sequences are coming from different files, default = false.
+   --num-threads       [int], number of threads to use for computation.
+Typically set to #cores, , default = 8.
+   --ordered-kmer-size  [int], The size of k-mers used in the ordered second stage filter, , default = 12.
+   --ordered-sketch-size  [int], The sketch size for second stage filter, default = 1536.
+   --store-full-id        Store full IDs as seen in FASTA file, rather than storing just the sequence position in the file.
+Some FASTA files have long IDS, slowing output of results.
+This options is ignored when using compressed file format, default = false.
+   -f                     [string], k-mer filter file used for filtering out highly repetative k-mers.
+Must be sorted in descending order of frequency (second column), default = "".